salieri11/concord-bft/performance/scripts/network-latency/README.md

 ### Overview

 First all the replicas nodes are discovered using the configuration of the given node.
 Then each node sends multiple ICMP echo requests to other replica nodes.
-The raw statistics output is saved in files with name format \<source\>_\<target\>.
 The script takes care of opening firewall on each node to accept PING requests and closes at end of it.

 ### Prerequisites